arcusmaximus/EthornellTools/README.md

   extension .\_bp; it's these scripts that BgiDisassembler targets.

 * Another format for scenario files, which contain the narration, dialogue, choices etc. specific to the game.
-This VM is implemented in scrmsg.\_bp, and the scenario files have no extension.
+This VM is implemented across various scr\*.\_bp files, and the scenario files have no extension.
 Their text content can be extracted and patched using VNTextPatch.

 ### Fixing half-width text rendering
 Ethornell games tend to make a mess when displaying half-width characters (making them overlap).